These OGGS® Aquafaba vegan meringues are one of our faves. Try them out on your friends. We bet they won’t believe they’re egg free!

 - 1/2 teaspoon cream of tartar

-- Make sure all the equipment and utensils you are using are super clean and free from any oils.
-Don’t use plastic bowls.
+- Make sure all the equipment and utensils you’re using are super clean and completely oil free.
 Even the smallest bit of grease can turn your perfect peaks into a sticky mess.

-- We like the dollop method cos it’s fun and plastic free, but if you are going to be piping them, prepare your piping bag and tips.
+- We like the dollop method as it’s fun and plastic free, but if you are going to be piping your meringue mixture, prepare your piping bag and nozzles.

-- Add the cream of tartar and beat with the mixer on the highest speed until medium peaks form.
+- Add the cream of tartar and continue to whisk with the electric mixer, this time on the highest speed, until stiff peaks form.

-- Pipe or dollop your meringue onto the prepared baking trays and put in the oven for 2 hours.
-Resist opening the oven, so the heat stays consistent.
+- Pipe or dollop your meringue onto the prepared baking trays and pop in the oven to bake for 1.5 hours.
+Resist opening the oven door, so the heat stays consistent throughout.

-- After the 2 hours is up, turn off the oven and leave the meringues in there to dry for at least another hour (the longer, the better – overnight is awesome).
-You know they’re done when they are completely dry and come off the baking paper easily.
+- After the 1.5 hours is up, turn off the oven and leave the meringues in there to dry for at least another hour.
+You know they’re done when they are completely dry and peel off the baking paper easily.

-- We like using cream of tartar but you can also use 1/2 teaspoon of vinegar or 1/2 teaspoon of lemon juice.
+- If you don’t have cream of tartar, you can also use 1/2 teaspoon of white vinegar or 1/2 teaspoon of lemon juice.

 - You can store these little kisses in your fridge for up to a month.
 Just be sure that they’re in an airtight container.